 Testimonies of healings, deliverances and transformed lives spread like wild-fire and soon the little Zulu congregation in Maphumulo had to move to a larger location, at what is today called KwaSizabantu (the place where people are helped).
 Today the Mission has buildings that can house 4,500 people, but it constantly has the problem of too little accommodation.
 The auditorium at KwaSizabantu Mission can seat 10,000 people.
 The Mission station is a hive of activity: Intensive farming in hothouses, a vast spring water bottling plant, a Dairy which produces one of South Africa’s most successful dairy products, a bakery, a clinic, a Teacher Training College which provides a four year Degree, Radio Khwezi, one of the largest Christian community radio stations in the country, and the Domino Servite School, which has had the distinction of producing some of the top students in the country.

 KwaSizabantu Mission is one of the most extraordinarily successful Mission stations on the continent of Africa.
-Rev. Erlo Stegen, and his team of over 150 missionaries, have established mission stations, schools and congregations throughout South Africa, and as far afield as France, Belgium, Holland, Germany, Switzerland, Romania and Russia.
+Rev. Erlo Stegen and his team of over 150 missionaries have established mission stations, schools and congregations throughout South Africa, elsewhere in Africa and on other continents.

 Rev. Erlo Stegen teaches: “The first thing that happens when the Holy Spirit comes into a person’s life is that He convicts that person of sin.
 There is brokenness.
 The Word of God comes alive.
 It smites us and pierces our heart.
 The Word of God is like a hammer that breaks the rocks into pieces.
 We cannot worship God and tolerate sin in our midst.
 We need to get serious with God and His Word.”